 Maintaining website security is a task you should never overlook.
 By making a few simple updates you can prevent serious headaches and the chances of being hacked.

-- Take a backup of all your files and database so you have a fall back if ever something goes wrong.
+- Take a backup of your files and database so you have a fall back if something goes wrong.
 Then install a plugin to automate this process, BackupBuddy or UpdraftPlus are good options.

 - Change passwords on your admin and website accounts.